CIS-Spring-2023/project-cis_4339_project_-28/frontend/README.md

 NB: Make sure I am on the right folder before executing:
 - Project setup above i.e. "cd frontend" ,  "npm install" and then "npm run dev"
 - after above verif, I can run "npm run dev" after code to see changes
-- DO NOT FORGET to remove nav menu item "add service" from main MENU on the left
+- DO NOT FORGET to:
+    * remove nav menu item "add service" from main MENU on the left
+    * update nav menu items in "App.vue" everytime I add a new feature
 ### @wakindo - ToDo List
 - Think about navigation schema with teammate on Sunday
 - Have my viewpoint ready